 single mothers need to create a financial game plan and stick to it

 There is the added stress of settling any debt that was incurred during the marriage.
 Some spouses can become quite nasty and leave the other spouse to deal with the financial burden of paying off debt.
-Likewise if the husband refuses to pay child maintenance, the wife will have to be running to and from the courthouse in order to get the money.
+Likewise, if the husband refuses to pay child maintenance, the wife will have to be running to and from the courthouse to get the money.

 Single mothers need to create a financial game plan and stick to it.
 It may be worthwhile hiring a financial planner to devise a financial plan that can be adhered to by the single mother.
-It’s important to keep focused on the future and to make sure that mother and child are able to live a full and fruitful life without having to be co-dependant on anyone else.
+It’s important to keep focused on the future and to make sure that mother and child can live a full and fruitful life without having to be co-dependent on anyone else.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.